MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-types-and-layouts.md

 `ListPlus` is also an entity-oriented page type.
 Unlike `Card` and `Document` pages, the `ListPlus` page type is for pages that have a prominent `ListPart` and either few or no header fields.

-The `CardPart` page type is an entity-oriented page type for inclusion in another page, e.g. as a Factbox.
+The `CardPart` page type is an entity-oriented page type for inclusion in another page, for example, in a FactBox.

 > [!NOTE]
 > Since entity-oriented pages represent a *single* entity, such as a customer or an item, we recommend that you do not use a `Repeater` group in the construction of entity-oriented pages.
 However, an entity-oriented task page *can* include a list part page that, in turn, contains a `Repeater` group.

 #### Collection-oriented pages

 In [!INCLUDE[prodshort](includes/prodshort.md)], collection-oriented pages are used to support users when their tasks involve multiple entities or records at the same time.
-The most typical collection-oriented page type is the `List` (e.g. showing customers, items, etc.) from which the user can seek out the entities to work with.
+The most typical collection-oriented page type is the `List` (like showing customers, items, and so on.) from which the user can seek out the entities to work with.

-The `Worksheet` is the other prominent collection-oriented page type, suited for data entry (e.g. in journal pages) and other tasks related to managing a set of entities/entries based on custom fields above and/or below the collection.
+The `Worksheet` is the other prominent collection-oriented page type, suited for data entry (for example, in journal pages) and other tasks related to managing a set of entities/entries based on custom fields above and/or below the collection.

-The `ListPart` page type is a collection-oriented page type for inclusion in another page, e.g. as a Factbox.
+The `ListPart` page type is a collection-oriented page type for inclusion in another page, for example, in a FactBox.

 #### Dialog pages